DKusarek/PyHockey/README.md

 # PyHockey

 PyHockey is amazing computer game based on traditional air hockey.
-You can play it using your keyboard, as well as using web cam, just doing some moves with your hand.
+You can play it using your keyboard, as well as using your hand with turn on web cam.
 Hope you enjoy this game.

 The game was created as a final project for class Python in the Enterprise on AGH University.
 <pic>

 ## Getting Started

-To run PyHockey you will be obligate to install Python 2.7 or newer (of course) and some additoinal packages.
+To run PyHockey you will be obligate to install Python 2.7 or newer (of course) and some additional packages.

 ## Installing